dmorl/MichiganCOVID/README.md

 - SECTION DeceasedAge - <br />

-Column range: CT through DB <br />
+Column range: CT through DD <br />
 TableDescription: Information from aggregated table "Cases by Age", column "Percentage of Deceased Cases by Age", taken from https://www.michigan.gov/coronavirus/0,9753,7-406-98163-520743--,00.html <br />
    TableWebsite note: Totals may not add to 100% due to rounding <br />
 DashDescription: Information from the tab "Demographics", in the subsection "Deaths by Age Group" using the selection "Deaths --> Confirmed", taken from https://www.michigan.gov/coronavirus/0,9753,7-406-98163_98173---,00.html <br />